Screws tighten on Iran as big buyers shun its oil

 "We have to make the products more expensive because we have to pay more for dollars.
 We shopkeepers are putting pressure on people but we have no choice."

-(Additional reporting by Chen Aizhu in Beijing and Tetsushi Kajimoto; Writing by Peter Graff; Editing by Philippa Fletcher and Ralph Gowling)
+(Additional reporting by Chen Aizhu in Beijing and Tetsushi Kajimoto; Writing by Peter Graff; Editing by Philippa Fletcher)